cortexproject/cortex/docs/proposals/ingesters-migration.md

 ## Work to do

 - Ingester: Add flags for always flushing on shutdown, even when using WAL or blocks.
-- Querier: Add support for querying both chunk store and blocks at the same time
+- Querier: Add support for querying both chunk store and blocks at the same time and test the support for querying both chunks and blocks from ingesters works correctly
 - Querier: Add cut-off time support to querier to query chunk the store only if needed, based on query time.